Published twice per year, Weiss Ratings’ Consumer Guides contain nine individual guides, each for a different financial-planning sector.

 The Consumer Guide to Automobile Insurance informs your patrons about the auto insurance coverage required by their state, helps them select the appropriate type of insurance for their vehicle, and teaches them ways to save money on their insurance premiums.
 Extra features include information about additional types of coverage and the anatomy of an auto policy, Quote Comparison Worksheets to help shop for the lowest rates, and a List of Recommended Auto Insurers in each state.

 The Consumer Guide to Variable Annuities provides the user with a thorough understanding of when variable annuities make sense and how they actually work.
-Additional features include the 20 Best and the 10 Worst variable annuities on the market, all of the costs to look for, how to avoid or minimize these costs, and advantages and disadvantages of variable annuities versus other types of investments.
+Additional features includes how to evaluate a variable annuity policy, all of the costs to look for, how to avoid or minimize these costs, and advantages and disadvantages of variable annuities versus other types of investments.

 The Consumer Guide to Medicare Prescription Drug Coverage is a helpful, straightforward guide that will help your patrons understand and act on the new prescription drug coverage plans.
 This simplified guide and the easy-to-use Planner & Worksheets take the mystery out of learning what Medicare prescription drug coverage is, what options are available, how to choose a prescription drug plan, and what happens once a person enrolls.